AgoraDesk-LocalMonero/agoradesk-app-foss/README.md

 For example, to build FOSS apk LocalMonero app `flutter build apk --verbose --flavor localmonero --dart-define=app.flavor=localmonero --dart-define=app.includeFcm=false`

+Apps use mapbox key.
+You need to create a key

+https://docs.mapbox.com/help/tutorials/get-started-tokens-api/

-The apps use mapbox keys.
-You need to create a key https://docs.mapbox.com/help/tutorials/get-started-tokens-api/ and after that create a file `lib/keys/keys.dart` and add there a key `const keysMapToken = 'YOUR_MAPBOX_KEY';`
+and after that create a file `lib/keys/keys.dart` and add there your key `const keysMapToken = 'YOUR_MAPBOX_KEY';`

 ## Translation